jisaacstone/urbanmountain/urbanism_books.markdown

 permalink: /books/
 ---

-Books I have read
+Books I have read on urbanism.

 ## Intro To Urbanism

-What I might recommend to read if you are new, curious, ans want to learn more about cities and urbanism.
+What I might recommend to read if you are new, curious, and want to learn more about cities and urbanism.

 {% include book.html
   cover="soft_city.jpg"